wfkhrrzi/Recruitment-Web-App/readme.md

 ```
 <br>

+*Note: The integration of HackerRank is a recently added requirement, hence not covered in the UI & backend.*

 1. Once the candidate passes the initial screening stage, ATS automatically sends an invitation link to join the assessment in HackerRank via the candidate's email.

 2. Upon sending the email, ATS starts keeping track of the HackerRank submission by the candidate regularly, preferably on *a daily basis*.
 This can be done by integrating ATS with **HackerRank API** developed by Dr Bassam.
 ATS checks the timestamp of the submission against the assigned deadline (the date of the invitation email).